When will the water run out?

 But with population growth outstripping the gains made by conservation, Hasenyager says, “There is no other way around it.
 We will have to increase water rates.”

 Water prices across the state have already begun to escalate.
 Jordan Valley Water plans to increase rates between 2.5-3 percent per year for the foreseeable future.
 Salt Lake City plans to raise rates 5 percent per year through 2023, at which point the annual increases will increase to 6 percent.
-But these pale in comparison to communities like Washington County, where the local water wholesaler plans to raise rates 300 percent to cover the cost of developing new water supplies.
+But these pale in comparison to communities like Washington County, where the local water wholesaler plans to raise rates from $1.34 to $3.84 per thousand gallons—an increase of 187 percent over the next 25 years—to cover the cost of developing new water supplies.

 Lehi has also implemented a new fee schedule in which water rates will continue to rise at set intervals for the next five years.
 At the end of that period, Norman says, another round of rate increases is likely.
 “Utah is used to having inexpensive water,” he says.
 “Those days are gone.
 The inexpensive resources are gone.”